developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/switchtoprofile/index.md

 ### Usage Scenario
 Let’s say an application has two activities.
 ActivityA only requires EAN13 barcodes to be scanned.
 ActivityB only requires MSR card data.
 ProfileB is configured to only scan EAN13 barcodes and is left unassociated.
 ProfileM is configured to only accept MSR input and is left unassociated.
 When ActivityA launches it uses `SWITCH_TO_PROFILE` to activate ProfileB.
 Similarly, when ActivityB launches it uses `SWITCH_TO_PROFILE` to activate ProfileM.

-If another activity/app comes to the foreground, DataWedge auto Profile switching will set the DataWedge Profile accordingly either to the default Profile or to an associated Profile.
+If another activity/app comes to the foreground, DataWedge automatic Profile switching will set the DataWedge Profile accordingly, either to the default Profile or to an associated Profile.

-When ActivityA (or ActivityB) comes back to the foreground it will use `SWITCH_TO_PROFILE` to reset the Profile back to ProfileB (or ProfileM).
+When ActivityA (or ActivityB) returns to the foreground, it will use `SWITCH_TO_PROFILE` to return the Profile to ProfileB (or ProfileM).

 ### Function Prototype